-Did you know that if you want a streak-free wash, you need to avoid washing at the hottest time of day?
+Did you know how to detail a truck and if you want a streak-free wash, you need to avoid washing at the hottest time of day?
 Otherwise, the water evaporates before the soap is rinsed or worse—it could warp certain car parts that heat up in the sun.
 Below we have listed other helpful steps on how to wash a truck or SUV.

 Step 1: Pre-Rinse

 First things first in SUV and pickup truck cleaning—before you start adding water ensure that it’s low-pressure so it doesn’t scratch up your car.
 Pressure or power washers can be used for the car’s undercarriage, engine, or wheels instead.